emilyfaris/webscraping-challenge/README.md

 This project represents a comprehensive effort in web-scraping and data analysis, building upon foundational skills in HTML element identification, automated browsing with Splinter, and HTML parsing with BeautifulSoup.

-Libraries used: BeautifulSoup, Pandas, Splinter, Matplotlib
+Libraries used: BeautifulSoup, Pandas, Splinter, Matplotlib, Os

 ## Part 1: Mars News Articles